Exchange your out-of-state driver license

 - the letter or driver abstract must contain all of the following information

-- your name, address, date of birth and driver license identification number
+- your name, address, date of birth, and driver license identification number

 - the type or class of driver license and any restrictions

-- a list any convictions, suspensions or revocations
+- any convictions, suspensions, or revocations

 - the date your driver license was issued and the expiration date of your most recent driver license